rutrum/convert-case/README.md

 ## Cases

 This is list of cases that convert\_case supports.
 Some cases are simply aliases of others.
-The "Random" and "PseudoRandom" cases are provided in the `convert_case` library with the "random" feature, and are automatically provided in the `ccase` binary.
+The "Random" and "PseudoRandom" cases are provided in the `convert_case` library with the "random" feature.

 | Case | Example |
 | ---- | ------- |